Typhoon Krathon: Taiwan

-A total of 436,634 households lost electricity while 404,673 households lost access to water.
-The cargo ship Blue Lagoon sprang a leak in the engine room and was abandoned.
-Its 19 crew were rescued by Taiwan Coast Guard helicopters around 18 mi southwest of Orchid Island, after which the vessel drifted ashore on the island.
-Damages to agriculture reached NT$498.6 million (US$16.2 million) with Kaohsiung and Pingtung County being the most affected.
-The government pledged subsidies and loans to affected businesses.
 Typhoons typically strike the east coast, but Krathon was unusual as it hit the west coast, prompting Taiwan's media to describe it as a "weird" storm.
 At least 124 incidents of flooding were reported across Taiwan, primarily affecting Kaohsiung and Keelung, prompting the deployment of approximately 1,500 soldiers in Kaohsiung and neighboring Pingtung to assist with typhoon relief efforts.
 Keelung's single-day rainfall reached 408 mm, breaking the previous record of 351.3 mm, set on September 23, 1980.
 Record-breaking rainfall totals were also observed, with 1713.5 mm on Lijialin Road in Taitung, 1,570 mm on Dahanshan in Pingtung, and 1,067.5 mm in Ruifang, New Taipei City.